 Generally, we select the appropriate distribution channel for our products based on the type of product, technical service requirements, number and concentration of customers, regulatory requirements, and other factors.
 We market our companion animal diagnostic products to veterinarians directly in the U.S. Outside the U.S., we sell our companion animal diagnostic products through our direct sales force and, in certain countries, through distributors and other resellers.
 We sell our veterinary reference laboratory diagnostic and consulting services worldwide, generally through our direct sales force.
 We market our diagnostic imaging products primarily through our direct sales force in the U.S. and Canada.
-We market our software products primarily through our direct sales force in the U.S., Canada, Europe, and Australia.
-We market our Water and LPD products primarily through our direct sales force in the U.S. and Canada.
-Outside the U.S. and Canada, we market these products through our direct sales force and, in certain countries, through selected independent distributors.
+We market our software products primarily through our direct sales force in the U.S. and Canada.
+We market our Water and LPD products primarily through our direct sales force in the U.S. and Canada, we market these products through our direct sales force and, in certain countries, through selected independent distributors.
 We sell our OPTI products and services both directly and through independent human medical product distributors.